oprypin/crsfml/gitbook/graphics-shape.md

 ### Texture

 Shapes can also be textured, just like sprites.
-To specify a part of the texture to be mapped to the shape, you must use the `texture_rect=` function.
+To specify a part of the texture to be mapped to the shape, you must use the `texture_rect=` method.
 It takes the texture rectangle to map to the bounding rectangle of the shape.
 This method doesn't offer maximum flexibility, but it is much easier to use than individually setting the texture coordinates of each point of the shape.

 ```ruby
 shape = SF::CircleShape.new(50)